 - Claim Forgiveness**

 - One free personalized option

 - Covers contents for “named perils" (subject to exclusions specified in the policy)

-- Replacement cost (replaces contents with items of similar value, without depreciation.)
+- Optional replacement cost (replaces contents with items of similar value, without depreciation.)

 Allstate agents are always ready to answer your insurance questions and guide you through your coverage options.